Get the first look at how the UAE Hyperloop is taking shape…

 And here’s the station at Emirates Palace in Abu Dhabi:

 HOW WILL HYPERLOOP WORK?

-If a Hyperloop system develops around the world it will change the way we travel says Bjarke Ingels, the founder of BIG, a design firm working on the project:
+A Hyperloop system could change the way we travel around the world, says Bjarke Ingels, the founder of BIG – a design firm working on the project:

 “Collective commuting with individual freedom at near supersonic speed: we are heading for a future where our mental map of the city is completely reconfigured, as our habitual understanding of distance and proximity – time and space – is warped by this new form of travel.”

 The Hyperloop will likely be a bunch of small pods (rather than one large train) and will be on demand, leaving when you want to leave, and going directly to your chosen station.